pranav-pramod-dwivedi/pranav-pramod-dwivedi/README.md

 ## Hi there 👋

+Boards done.
+Back to coding.

+Starting work on a bigger project to push my skills further...focusing on architecture, UI, and real-world usability.
+Will share commits and progress regularly.

+Topic - An easy but complex app for my Jee lectures available at one single place
 <!--
 **pranav-pramod-dwivedi/pranav-pramod-dwivedi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.